Category: the recorded music reviewed

 No doubt Endless Boogie, who named themselves after a John Lee Hooker record, frequently intoxicate themselves on rock’s sonic ambrosia.
 Formed in New York, the foursome have kept stars well away from their eyes and devoted themselves purely to swampy-blues riff construction, completely unconcerned with whatever might be hip and only bothering to grace a stage when invited.

-Regrettably, such devotion, which would ordinarily hold a band in good stead, has come at the expense of condescending to the listening public and writing anything resembling a song.
+Such devotion, which would ordinarily hold a band in good stead, has nonetheless come at the expense of considering the listening public and writing anything resembling a song.
 Full House Head is seventy-seven minutes of aimless riffage and teenage-boy-in-a-bedroom noodling broken up into eight “songs”, the music’s lacklustre repetitiveness inducing boredom rather than hypnotising.
 Every now and again, the monotony is interrupted by Paul Major’s inconsequential rasping; every now and again, the monotony doesn’t sound so bad in comparison.
-Hardly anything has changed since their first album of two years ago, and one would think that a band so lacking in ambition couldn’t possibly develop in any way.
+Hardly anything has changed since their first album of two years ago, and one would think that a band so lacking in ambition will never change their ways.

 Mike Patton’s Mondo Cane